 - The upper and lower strike prices are equal distance from the middle (ATM) strike price.

-- Both your profit and risk is capped
+- Both your profit and risk are capped

-- Due to the fact that the sweet spot is narrow and you’re trading three different options in one strategy, butterfly spreads may be better suited for more advanced options traders.
+- Because the sweet spot is narrow and you’re trading three different options in one strategy, butterfly spreads may be better suited for more advanced options traders.

 Are options trading for you?
 Chances are good that it is.
 We need to keep in mind that due to the narrow sweet spot and the fact that you’re trading three different options in one strategy, butterfly spreads may be better suited for more advanced options traders.
 However, that shouldn’t sway you from getting trading options.

 If you need more help, take our options trading course.